SDB:CUPS and SANE Firewall settings

 Plain opening of a port for the external zone in the firewall destroys your network security because it removes any firewall protection for the service which is accessed via this port.
 When the CUPS print server process is the only server process which runs on the workstation, opening its IPP port 631 removes effectively any firewall protection from the workstation.

 Instead inspect your network configuration to find out if different network interfaces are used for the Internet connection and for your internal network.
 For example there might be a network interface like "dsl0", "ppp0" or "ippp0" for the Internet connection and another network interface like "eth0" or "wlan0" for the internal network.
-In this case assign the network interface for the Internet connection to the external (EXT) zone of the firewall and the network interface for the internal network to the internal (INT) zone of the firewall.
+In this case assign the network interface for the Internet connection to the external zone of the firewall and the network interface for the internal network to the internal zone of the firewall.

-In this case you should change your network hardware so that your trusted internal network traffic becomes well separated from the non-trusted network traffic.
+If one same network interface like "eth0" or "wlan0" is used for the Internet connection and for the internal network you may better change your network hardware so that your trusted internal network traffic becomes well separated from the non-trusted network traffic.

 Basic Network Security versus Phishing